What’s an empath?

 In short, an empath is someone who feels what other people are feeling.
 This doesn’t mean you can get an idea for how other people feel just some of the time.
 Being an empath means you were born with the ability to enter someone else’s aura and explore another person’s feelings and experience of life, on an intimate level.
 Much of the time this is done unconsciously.
 On the upside, you know what it feels like to be another person, so you’re often great at relating to others.
 Empathy is also a psychic gift and you can use it to read other people.

-On the downside…well, there are lots of downsides until you learn to get empathy under control.
-One of them is that you are like a sponge (who is often wet and full of other peoples’ emotions – the conscious one and the unconscious ones.)
+On the downside…well, there are a few downsides until you learn to manage it better.
+One of them is that you are like a sponge (who is often full of other peoples’ emotions – the conscious one and the unconscious ones.)

 It gets tiring.
 That’s why I wrote this article.
 Plenty of people are empaths without knowing it.
-When that is the case for you, you always have the feeling that you’re ‘weird’ – that you have sensitivity issues that other people don’t have.
+When that is the case for you, you might have the feeling that you’re ‘weird’ or unusual, in that you have sensitivity issues that other people don’t have.
 But you’re not always sure what they are.
 Let’s see if you can relate to the following…

 - Finding it difficult to watch the news or distressing images because you feel the pain of the person/people you’re watching – as if you’re them

 - Finding it difficult to fully be present to yourself and your own feelings when conversing with other people.
 This is because you’re busy exploring their aura and responses to life – not your own

 - Shyness – empathy can make you somewhat self-conscious as you’re very aware of the effect your words have on another person and what they’re thinking and feeling in response